permitio/permit-cli/README.md

 - `test` - commands for testing authorization policies
   - `run audit` - test PDP against past authorization decisions
 - `policy` - a collection of commands for better policy experience
-  - `create` - create a new policy using natural language
 - `policy create ai` - create RBAC policies using natural language

 ---